 Harrisburg Senators Game Information vs Reading

-TONIGHT'S GAME: The Senators and Reading Fightin Phils (Philadelphia Phillies) play game two of their six-game series tonight at FNB Field.
+TONIGHT'S GAME: The Senators and Reading Fightin Phils (Philadelphia Phillies) play game four of their six-game series tonight at FNB Field.
 The Senators and Fightin Phils are playing for the second and final time this season.
 The teams split the first series in Reading with the Senators winning the first three and Reading winning the last three.
-Overall Harrisburg is 54-60 and Reading is 49-65.
+Overall Harrisburg is 54-62 and Reading is 51-65.

-LAST TIME OUT: The Harrisburg Senators snapped their four-game losing streak with a 5-1 win over the Reading Fightin Phils Tuesday night at FNB Field.
-The Senators scored single runs in the first two innings, then tacked on two more in the third.
-Reading broke up the Senators shutout bid with a run in the ninth inning.
-DJ Herz started and tossed four hitless innings before turning the game over to the Senators bullpen.
+LAST TIME OUT: The Reading Fightin Phils beat the Harrisburg Senators 3-2 Thursday night at FNB Field.
+Reading took a 3-0 lead with a solo home run in the fourth by Ethan Wilson and a two-run home run in the sixth by Jhailyn Ortiz.
+The Senators were hitless through the first five innings before Jackson Cluff and JT Arruda both singled starting the sixth inning.
+Cluff went on to score in the sixth to trim the deficit to 3-1.
+The Senators scored a run in the seventh to close to within a run.
+They stranded two runners in both the eighth and ninth innings.

-PLAYOFF CHASE: The Senators begin play today in fourth place, three games behind Bowie, Richmond and Erie.
+PLAYOFF CHASE: The Senators begin play today in fourth place, four games behind Bowie and Richmond.
 Erie won the first half.
 If they repeat as 2nd half champs, then the next team with the best 2nd half winning percentage will face Erie in the playoffs.
 Bowie visits Erie this week for six games while Richmond visits Portland.
 Bowie and Richmond are both in the first week of two-week road trips.
 Both Richmond and Bowie play three out of their final four weeks on the road.

 ABOUT THE 2023 SENATORS: The Sens have used 58 players (30 pitchers & 27 position players).
 They've had 23 players make their double-A debut.
 There are 17 players on the current active roster that were originally drafted/signed by the Nationals.